From individual behaviour to an evaluation of the collective evolution of crowds along footbridges: Crowd modelling

 The interested reader is referred to~\cite{piccoli2013AAM,tosin2011NHM} for technical details.

-Equation~\eqref{eq:strong} expresses the conservation of the ``number of pedestrians'' (a concept that, in the present context, has still to be made precise, cf. the next Section~\ref{sect:statistical}).
+Equation~\eqref{eq:strong} expresses the conservation of the ``number of pedestrians''.
 Indeed it is formally a conservation law for the quantity $\rho_t$ featuring a nonlocal flux due to the interaction velocity $v_i[\rho_t]$.
-Other macroscopic crowd models are constructed by postulating a closure of the continuity equation by means of similar relationships between the density and the velocity of pedestrians, see~\cite{colombo2011CRMath,colombo2012AMS,colombo2012M3AS}.
-On the other hand, the proposed derivation of Eq.~\eqref{eq:strong} grounds such a nonlocal form of the macroscopic interaction velocity on smaller scale phenomenological arguments, chiefly the interplay between individuality and collectivity which is assumed to characterize the perception-reaction behavior of the test pedestrian.
-Interested readers are referred to~\cite{bruno2011AMM} for different models of pedestrian interactions still based on the concept of pedestrian perception and possibly leading to nonlocal fluxes.
+Other macroscopic crowd models are constructed by postulating a closure of the continuity equation~\eqref{eq:strong} by means of fundamental diagrams, i.e. relationships between the density and the velocity of pedestrians (see, e.g.,~\cite{colombo2012M3AS}).
+In our case, we do not rely on fundamental diagrams, but rather we model directly the interaction dynamics among pedestrians.
+We refer the interested reader to~\cite{bruno2011AMM} for further models of pedestrian dynamics based on interactions, possibly leading to nonlocal fluxes.